enricocasadei/encoding-decoding-tool/README.md

 ## App

 The app is created starting from cra-typescript.
 It presents 2 cards, one for encode and one for decode some strings.
-(Basic style is applied - the card are responsive).
-To start, launch `yarn start` or `npm start` and go at `http://localhost:9000/`.
+(Basic style is applied - the cards are responsive).
+To start, launch `yarn start` or `npm start` and go to `http://localhost:9000/`.

 ### Encoding

 The encoding algorithm is very simple.
 For each word belonging to the original text inserted by the user, it leaves its first and last characters in their original position, but shuffle (permute) all the characters in the middle of the word.
-Shuffle (permute) not randomly: it moves the last chars of the chars to permute in the first position and the other forward of one place, in this way all the letter that have to move are moved.
+Shuffle (permute) not randomly: it moves the last chars of the chars to permute in the first position and the other forward of one place, in this way all the letters that have to move are moved.
 Whatever is not a word (whitespace, punctuation, etc.), is left untouched.
-In addition it is returned the list of words that have been permuted - if the same word appears twice it is shown just once.
+In addition, it is returned the list of words that have been permuted - if the same word appears twice it is shown just once.

 **Example**
 Sentence to decode: